 Introduction to MySQL BLOB

-Blob is the data type in MySQL that helps us store the object in the binary format.
-It is most typically used to store the files, images, etc media files for security reasons or some other purpose in MySQL.
-It can store and hold a variable amount of the data and four types of blob can be used in MySQL namely – LONGBLOB, MEDIUMBLOB, BLOB, and TINYBLOB.
+Blob is the data type in MySQL that helps us store the object in binary format.
+It is typically used to store files, images, etc., media files for security or other purposes in MySQL.
+It can keep and hold a variable amount of data, and four blob types can be used in MySQL: LONGBLOB, MEDIUMBLOB, BLOB, and TINYBLOB.
 All these types differ in the storage space required and the maximum length that can e stored.
-These datatype values are mostly treated as byte strings or binary strings.
+These data type values are primarily handled as byte strings or binary strings.

 The BLOB values contain the binary character set and collation.
-The bytes that are stored in such column values have numeric values based on which the sorting and comparison are done whenever performed in MySQL.
-In this article, we will learn about the BLOB datatype and how we can declare the columns of the table as BLOB, further we will discuss the behavior of the BLOB values for different settings of strict mode and see the examples related to BLOB values.
+The bytes stored in such column values hold numeric values for sorting and comparison operations in MySQL.
+In this article, we will learn about the BLOB datatype and how we can declare the columns of the table as BLOB; further, we will discuss the behavior of the BLOB values for different settings of strict mode and see the examples related to BLOB values.

 BLOB Datatype

-The maximum row size of the table in MySQL is 65535 that represents the internal capability of the row even though the storage engine has larger capability support for rows.
-This maximum size of the row does not include the BLOB or TEXT data typed column in it.
-Along with the is for row buffer the BLOB valued data is stored in different areas of the memory and the allocation of the memory to this type of value differs for different storage engines.
+The maximum row size of the table in MySQL is 65535, which represents the internal capability of the row even though the storage engine has larger capability support for rows.
+This maximum row size does not include the BLOB or TEXT data type column.
+Different storage engines distribute the storage of BLOB-valued data across various memory areas, and the allocation of memory for this type of value varies among them.
 Each storage engine uses a different method to handle the data of such datatype.

 The storage requirement for all the blob datatypes is as given below –